VitaHEX-Games/HexFlow-Launcher/README.md

 No; RetroFlow doesn't need bubbles for retro games provided you have installed re-Patch reloaded and the two DaedalusX64 and RetroArch launcher VPK's.

 #### How should I name my games so covers are found?
-It's recommended that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , these names are used to match with cover art.
+It's recommended that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , these names are used to match with cover images.

 #### How many games can I add?
 Only add your favourite games.